How to send bitcoin from your Material Bitcoin

 What can be done is to send the entire contents of a wallet to several destination wallets, each receiving a share (which need not be equal amounts).

 Most software wallet operators achieve the (fictitious) appearance that a partial transfer has taken place.
-They achieve this by using the technique explained above: They send the total in two parts; one part is sent to the destination and the remainder is sent back to another wallet that is also controlled by the sender.
+They achieve this by using the technique explained already: They send the total in two parts; one part is sent to the destination and the remainder is sent back to another wallet that is also controlled by the sender.

 How to withdraw only a portion of the funds from your Material Bitcoin plate